dorakingx/quantum_galton_board/README.md

 ---

 **Note**: This implementation is based on the theoretical framework described in the Carney-Varcoe paper.
 For production use, consider hardware-specific optimizations and error mitigation strategies.
+The latest version includes comprehensive statistical error analysis and improved visualization capabilities.